aliernfrog/lac-tool/README.md

 # Notes
 - The app needs `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` to access LAC & LAC tool data.
 - On Android 11, the app will request specific access to <a href="#required-directories">required directories</a> so it can access LAC data.

+# Building
+- Clone the repository
+- Open it in Android Studio
+- Remove signingConfigs from `app/build.gradle` if needed